cfehilly/expertconnect/README.md

-# ExpertConnect - Internal Peer-to-Peer Expert Connection Platform
+# PeerIQ- Internal Peer-to-Peer Expert Connection Platform

 A production-ready platform for connecting employees with internal experts and management for help, guidance, and knowledge sharing.